Table of Content

-However, the second most common type of motorcycle accident is motor vehicles disobeying traffic control such as signals or signs, and striking motorcyclists.
-For example, if a motorcyclist has the right of way through a stop sign, the motor vehicle might not be paying attention and will go through their stop sign without waiting for the motorcyclist, causing a collision.
+According to the Hurt Report, the most common type of motorcycle accident is caused when motorcyclists collide with another vehicle, usually a passenger automobile.
+This type of accident typically occurs when the driver of an automobile disobeys a traffic control, such as signals or left-hand turns.
+For example, if a motorcyclist has the right of way through a stop sign, the at-fault driver of the motor vehicle might not be paying attention and proceed through a stop sign without waiting for the motorcyclist, thereby causing a collision.

 Another common type of motorcycle accident is when a car driver does not check oncoming traffic before proceeding through a left turn and hits a motorcyclist in the process.
 Remember to look both ways before making a left-turn.

 One other type of accident occurs when a motorcycle collides with a roadway or some fixed object, such as a guardrail, the curb, or a tree.
 These types of accidents often happen while driving around curves and are almost always the motorcyclist’s fault.
 Risk factors such as the use of alcohol or drugs, bad weather, roadway defects, lack of attentiveness or experience and speeding increase the likelihood that a motorcyclist is involved in an accident.